rasumovsky/59_HyyHighMass/README.md

 If you have any questions about the code, please contact the author, who will be happy to assist you in getting the code running.

+Note: the asymptotic and pseudo-experiment exclusion limit-setting procedure is currently under development.
+It will be functional by May 2016.

 ### Input files

 The analysis requires RooWorkspace objects stored in `.root` files as inputs to